-The six semester ELMSN program prepares students for the national licensing exam (NCLEX-RN) to become a Registered Nurse.
+The six semester ELMSN program prepares students who possess a non-nursing bachelor’s degree, for the national licensing exam (NCLEX-RN) to become a Registered Nurse.
 Students are eligible for the NCLEX-RN upon completion of four semesters and the program culminates with an applied research course or a master’s thesis.
 Graduates will earn a BSN and MSN degree.
 Additional information about the program, including student learning outcomes, can be obtained in the nursing section of the SF State bulletin.

 Clinical Nurse Specialist (CNS)